Icheler/TU_Many_Bots/README.md

 ## following routine

 ## robot_state_publisher
 This package allows you to publish the state of a robot to tf2.
 Once the state gets published, it is available to all components in the system that also use tf2.
 The package takes the joint angles of the robot as input and publishes the 3D poses of the robot links, using a kinematic tree model of the robot.
 Since in ROS noetic tf is deprecated in favor of tf2, the concept of a multi robots system using tf_prifix was not possible.
 Tf_prefix is designed for operating multiple similar robots in the same environment.
 The tf_prefix parameter allows two robots to have base_link frames, for they will become /robot1/base_link and /robot2/base_link if all nodes for robot1 are run in robot1 as their tf_prefix parameter.
 Therefore, we had to manually modify **robot_state_publisher** package to be able to run multiple robots in our simulation.

 # API

+**Bounding box interpreter**

+    /tmb_perception/bounding_box_interpretation

+    Bounding_Box_Interpretation
+    string detected_by
+    string object_detected
+    float32 distance
+    float32 camera_center_position

+**Pose Estimator**

+    /{robot_name}/tmb_computed_pose

+    Computed_Pose
+    float32 x
+    float32 y
+    float32 yaw

+**Object Detector**

+    /tmb_perception/object_sighted

+    Object_Sighted
+    string detected_by
+    string object_detected
+    string object_to_the_left_or_right
+    float32 distance
+    float32 incidence
+    geometry_msgs/Point object_position_estimate

 =======
 # Possible further development

 - Multi robot exploration algorithm to explore the map in a more distributed fashion
 - Update merged map directly after robots localize themselves in it
 - Introduce possibility to start from unknown positions
 - Improve durability of system
 - Introduce automatic error handling for more sustainable performance in long scenarios